nus-tic4002-AY2021S2/tp2/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.
 2. Download the latest `employeetracker.jar` [here](https://github.com/AY2021S2-TIC4002-F18-2/tp2/releases).
 3. Copy `employeetracker.jar` to the folder you want to use as the home folder for Employee Tracker.
 4. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.
+The GUI similar to the one below should appear in a few seconds.
+Note that the app contains some sample data.
    ![Ui](images/Ui.png)
 6. Type the command in the command box and press `Enter` to execute it.
    <br>Some example commands you can try: